radusqrt/numerical-methods-labs/README.md

 ### Octave Kernel for Jupyter Notebook

-You can install the Octave Kernel with the following command `pip install octave_kernel`.
+You can install the Octave Kernel with the following command `pip install octave_kernel --user`.

 ## How to use Jupyter Notebook